proge-software/DevCamp/HOL/dotnet/05-arm-cd/README.md

 * Create an ARM Template in Visual Studio Code.
 * Deploy ARM Template to Azure via the XPlat CLI.
-* Integrate new Web App into VSTS.
+* Integrate new Web App into ADO.
 * Deploy City Power & Light to new Web App.

 After completing this module, you can continue on to Module 6: Monitoring with Application Insights.